 As you can see, there’s potentially a lot of work involved in researching your audience in order to make informed choices about your blog topics.
 If you’d prefer to get back to doing what you’re good at whilst growing your business, why not let us help you?

-As part of our Essential Setup package we can do all the research needed to help you determine:
+As part of our SEO Package we can do all the research needed to help you determine:

 - who your audience is,